fzi-forschungszentrum-informatik/P3IV/README.md

 A CGAL version > 5.0.3 is needed.
 Note that, CGAL is header-only library since v.5.0

 Another optional dependency is the source of information: because drone datasets are copyrighted, they are not provided with this dataset and must be obtained separately.
 If you want to use some drone dataset, make sure that you have copied it into your workspace.
 For interaction-dataset, the default version is `v1_0`.
 You can modify this by revising the entry `interaction_dataset_dir` in (`settings.py`)[p3iv/p3iv_core/src/p3iv_core/configurations/settings.py].

+Python implementations in P3IV are formatted with (black)[https://github.com/psf/black] and C++ implementations are formatted with (clang-format)[https://clang.llvm.org/docs/ClangFormatStyleOptions.html].
+To match line widths of black with clang-format, the default line width is increased to 120.
+If prefer to continue formatting with these, you may get black and clang format on your system.

 ### Recommended Build